h-r-k-matsumoto/alpine-openjdk-11/README.md

 Please refer to the following for the background that I needed. https://qiita.com/h-r-k-matsumoto/items/1725fc587ce127671560

+## important
+There are people who still use this docker image.
+I recommend using image of alpine tag of [AdoptOpenJDK](https://hub.docker.com/r/adoptopenjdk/openjdk11/tags/).
+It is not musl base, but it is lightweight.

+Thank you for reading.

 # Result

 The size of 1 GB has been reduced to about 85 MB.